NetCIL Installation

 Server.accdb”.
 You can of course install a file server on any drive and in any

-stored in the system’s registry.
-The information will be used for subsequent
+information will be stored in the system’s registry.
+The information will be

-operations, including software updates, so that unless the file server is
+used for subsequent operations, including software updates, so that unless the

 The next